mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

 	* Choose the Windows 10 image file you just downloaded.

 	* Choose your boot mode.
-(Again, in our lab, **always choose BIOS**.)
+(Reminder, **always choose BIOS**.)
 	![make_bootable_windows_with_rufus](./screenshot/make_bootable_windows_with_rufus.png)

 	* Confirm and wait for completion.

-If you are a Mac user, use [UNetbootin](https://github.com/unetbootin/unetbootin/releases/download/675/unetbootin-mac-675.dmg) to do the same thing.
-Refer to https://unetbootin.github.io/.
+In case you are making bootable USB using a Macbook, use [UNetbootin](https://github.com/unetbootin/unetbootin/releases/download/675/unetbootin-mac-675.dmg) to do the same thing.
+Refer to https://unetbootin.github.io/ for details.

 ### Install Windows on the hard drive

 #### Before installation

-1. Insert hard disk case to the machine with your hard disk installed and lock down, if you forget to lock the hard disk case, the hard disk might not work.
+1. Insert hard disk case to the machine with your hard disk properly.
 2. Insert the bootable USB to the same machine.
 3. Restart computer if it is already on.

 #### Installation

-1. Enter Boot Menu and select your USB devices to boot (again, **under the BIOS/legacy mode**).
+1. Since we want to boot from USB, select the USB device to boot by selecting a option like this  (again, **under the BIOS/legacy mode**, see screenshot below) in the Boot Menu.
    * With type 1 machines, directly tap F9 or press ESC and later choose "Boot Menu" after it starts.
 Select your USB device to boot(Here the label is "VendorCoProductCode".

      ![boot-from-usb-BIOS-type1](./screenshot/boot-from-usb-BIOS-type1.jpg)